AnkitMaheshwariIn/Payment-Gateway-Proxy-with-LLM-Risk-Summary/README.md

 - **Validation Service** - Reusable validation logic
 - **In-Memory Transaction Logging** - Logged each charge with transactionId and timestamp

+## ⚙️ Configurable Fraud Rules

+- Fraud detection heuristics are now defined in `src/config/fraudRules.json`
+- Each rule contains:
+  - `label`: Human-readable description
+  - `condition`: JavaScript expression as a string (evaluated at runtime)
+  - `score`: Numeric value added to fraud score if rule triggers
+- Rules are loaded and evaluated dynamically for each charge
+- Easily maintain and update risk logic by editing the JSON file—no code changes required

 ## API Endpoints

 ### GET /health